PedanticSteve/npc-generator/README.md

 - ✅ increase name pools and race varieties (Tieflings, Dragonborn, etc.)
 - ✅ Include more detailed personality and backstory options
 - ✅ logic to select name based on the randomly chosen race (right now all names are in the pool for all NPCs)
+- ✅ output NPC to a file
+- ✅ customize output for different RPG settings

 ### 🤝 Contributing
 Pull requests are welcome!